jhyrkas/wavaetable/README.md

 >> python generate_wavetables_for_max.py

+Then, open nn_osc_controller.maxpat in Max and use a MIDI controller to send MIDI notes to the patch.
-Then, open nn_osc_controller.maxpat in Max.
-Use the number boxes to assign wavetables (0-9) to a given voice (1-5), or all voices (0).
-Use a MIDI controller to send MIDI notes to the patch, and you can use MIDI CC Controls 1 and 2 to change the frequency modulation ratio and index of the playback.
+You can use the number boxes to assign wavetables (0-9) to a given voice (1-5), or all voices (0).
+You can also use MIDI CC Controls 1-5 to assign wavetables to voices 1-5 respectively, CC 6 to assign one wavetable to all voices, and CC 7 and 8 to change the frequency modulation ratio and index of the playback.

 ### SuperCollider